revreys/ArduinoBasics/README.md

 The project follows a complete embedded control loop:

 INPUT -> PROCESS -> OUTPUT -> USER FEEDBACK -> RESET

 ---
-## How to Run

-1. Clone the repository
-2. Open the `.ino` file in Arduino IDE
-3. Install `LiquidCrystal` (included with Arduino IDE)
-4. Upload to Arduino Uno

----
 (holy yap)